intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/k8s.md

     intelanalytics/hyper-zoo:latest bash
 ```

-- NotebookPort value 12345 is a user specified port number.
+- NOTEBOOK_PORT value 12345 is a user specified port number.
-- NotebookToken value "your-token" is a user specified string.
+- NOTEBOOK_TOKEN value "your-token" is a user specified string.
 - http_proxy is to specify http proxy.
 - https_proxy is to specify https proxy.
 - RUNTIME_SPARK_MASTER is to specify spark master, which should be `k8s://https://<k8s-apiserver-host>:<k8s-apiserver-port>` or `spark://<spark-master-host>:<spark-master-port>`.